timscatterday/Gratitude-Backend/README.md

 # Gratitude Journal Backend

+TODO: deploy to heroku and add link
+Take a screenshot of the app and put it in the Readme

 * Practicing gratitude is one of the healthiest things you can do

 * So, instead of writing a Todo App I wrote a simple CRUD app that forces you to be grateful